javalin/website/_posts/tutorials/2021-05-20-frontends-with-javalinmithril.md

 ...

 ```
 Notice the `JavalinMithirl.configure` method.
-We are basically telling the plugin to work in dev mode, and giving it the state function that will be injected into each component - in this case, its the name of the logged in user.
+We are basically telling the plugin to work in dev mode, and giving it the state function that will be injected into each component - in this case, its the name of the logged in user(We will get back to this in a bit).

 We also need an HTML file to load our dependencies and to initialize Mithril. \\
 Let's create `/src/main/resources/mithril/layout.html`: